Adult Education Budget (AEB) devolution

 In 2015-16 the government agreed a series of devolution deals between central government and local areas, also known as Mayoral Combined Authorities (MCAs) in England.

-From 2019-29 the AEB will be devolved to the following 6 MCAs and through a delegation agreement to the Mayor of London for the Greater London Authority (GLA):
+In 2019-20 the AEB was devolved to the following 6 MCAs and through a delegation agreement to the Mayor of London for the Greater London Authority (GLA):

 - Greater Manchester